it370/api1/README.md

 ## Limitations

-- This is a static API, meaning it only supports GET operations
+- This is a client-side API, meaning it only supports GET operations
-- GitHub Pages only serves static content, so there's no server-side processing
+- All data is loaded and filtered in the browser
-- All filtering is done client-side using JavaScript
+- GitHub Pages only serves static content